pvpscript/quickgcm/README.md

 ```

 # Why
-Every now and again I need, for no reason in particular, use some sort of simple string encryption,
+Every now and again I need, for no reason in particular, to use some sort of simple string encryption,
-so I have to look ou the [*WEB Crypto API*](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) documentation and build everything from scratch,
+so I have to look out the [*WEB Crypto API*](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) documentation and build everything from scratch,
-which it's pretty boring.
+which gets pretty boring.
 So, I decided to make this simple encryption class in order
 to have a quick and dirty way to encrypt and decrypt strings in JavaScript, regardless
 if I'm working with NodeJS or writing some code for the browser.